luapower/libjpeg/libjpeg.md

 the read function and possibly other options.

-The read function has the form `read(buf, size) -> readsize`, it can yield and it must signal I/O errors by raising an error.
+The read function has the form `read(buf, size) -> readsize`, it can yield and it can signal I/O errors by raising an error or by returning `nil, err`.
 It must accept `nil` for `buf` which means skip bytes (i.e. seek).
 It will only be asked to read a positive number of bytes and it can return less bytes than asked, including zero which signals EOF.

 The `opt` table has the fields: